alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ### Content PCASM

-Content PCASM is data that offers an attacker a better than 50-50 guess regarding the value of any individual bit of plaintext message content (the "content")
+Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content (the "content")

+Content PCASM would include, non-exclusively:

+1. The content is "Hello, world."

+2. The content starts with the word "Hello"

+3. The top bit of the first byte of the content in ASCII encoding, is zero

+4. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47

+5. The Salted-MD5 Hash of the content is : ...

 ### Size PCASM